-Computer vision has benefited from technological advances that led to a paradigm shift in approaching computer vision problems.
+Technological advances have catalyzed a paradigm shift in how computer vision problems are approached.
 Since the rise of deep learning, more effort is given to creating extensive training data while the interest in engineering algorithms for specific vision tasks has diminished.

 A recent study, scaling laws for neural language models, makes an ansatz where performance scaling is defined as a power-law with model size, dataset size, and the amount of compute used for training.
 Given that deep learning’s potential can only be achieved with large datasets, the size of the computer vision datasets needs to grow.